OneHunnid/MagicDownload/README.md

 Part 3 - Upload the gallery.list
 - Connect to the Developer Platform via SFTP
 - Open the Collections folder and replace the gallery.list file with the new gallery.list you just updated
 - Save and make sure this file is updated to SFTP.
 Refresh your browser, click on an image in your gallery to display image in lightbox and you'll see 'Click to Download High-Quality Version' below the image.
 This link should then link to the image placed in your Shared/Public folder.

+##Troubleshooting Tips & Tricks
+- If there is no Folder with your account name, you will need to create this as described when you first connect your account.
+- Each folder you create and fill with images will become it's own gallery page in Squarespace.
+- Images that you use for your Dropbox folder to display and offer as a download MUST have the SAME NAME.
+- If you want to modify the text, edit the CSS at the top of the gallery.list file.